 - In a large pot, add in the oil and 3 popcorn kernels.
 Turn the heat to medium-high.

-- Once the 3 kernels have popped, remove them from the pot and add in the remaining popcorn kernels.
+- Once the 3 kernels have popped, the pot is now hot enough.
+Remove the popcorn pieces from the pot and add in the remaining popcorn kernels.

 - Cover the pot and remove from the heat for 1 minute.
 Shake the pot a few times.

 - Put the pot back on the heat.
 Shake frequently (every 15-20 seconds or so).

 - After a couple of minutes, you'll hear the popcorn start popping.
 Keep shaking.
 Remove from heat when the popping slows down.
 Keep the lid on!

 - Once the popcorn stops popping, it's ready to get cheesy!